-- 1. To conduct and carry on the work of the corporation not for profit but exclusively for charitable, scientific, literary and educational purposes in a manner consistent with Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Code").
+1. To conduct and carry on the work of the corporation not for profit but exclusively for charitable, scientific, literary and educational purposes in a manner consistent with Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the "Code").
 No part of the corporation's earnings or property shall ever inure to the benefit of any private individual.
-The corporation shall not carry on propaganda or otherwise attempt to influence legislation or participate in or intervene in any political campaign - 2.
-Subject always to the provisions of paragraph 1 of this Article IV: - (a) To undertake to serve the Diocese of Dallas of the Protestant Episcopal Church in the United States of America, its Bishop, cathedral, parishes, churches, missions, committees, and all benevolent, charitable, educational, missionary and other activities and institutions in which it or they or any of them may at any time or from time to time be interested in furtherance of the various activities and institutions of the Protestant Episcopal Church in the United States of America, and in connection therewith, to build, enlarge, maintain, operate and otherwise service a cathedral, Diocesan center, churches, parishes, missions, homes, schools, hospitals, clinics, and other charitable institutions wheresoever located - (b) To acquire, receive, purchase, lease, take by gift (including deferred gifts), grant, devise, bequest or otherwise, real, personal and mixed property of every kind and description, wheresoever the same may be situated and without limit as to amount, including, without limiting the generality of the foregoing, money, lands, buildings, mortgages, shares, stocks, debentures, or other securities, bills, notes, claims, or any evidence of indebtedness and any interest in any property which may be necessary or convenient for the conduct of the corporation; to hold, invest, reinvest, use, mortgage, pledge, sell, lease, assign, give, exchange, transfer, or otherwise dispose of the same at pleasure, to borrow money of any person, firm or corporation and to issue notes or obligations of the corporation from time to time for any of the objects or purposes of the corporation and secure the same by lawful means; to enter into, make, perform and carry out contracts of any kind or nature for any of the objects or purposes of the corporation without limit as to amount; and to have one or more offices to carry on all or any of the operations and the exercise of any of the powers of the corporation.
+The corporation shall not carry on propaganda or otherwise attempt to influence legislation or participate in or intervene in any political campaign

+2. Subject always to the provisions of paragraph 1 of this Article IV:

+(a) To undertake to serve the Diocese of Dallas of the Protestant Episcopal Church in the United States of America, its Bishop, cathedral, parishes, churches, missions, committees, and all benevolent, charitable, educational, missionary and other activities and institutions in which it or they or any of them may at any time or from time to time be interested in furtherance of the various activities and institutions of the Protestant Episcopal Church in the United States of America, and in connection therewith, to build, enlarge, maintain, operate and otherwise service a cathedral, Diocesan center, churches, parishes, missions, homes, schools, hospitals, clinics, and other charitable institutions wheresoever located generality of the foregoing, money, lands, buildings, mortgages, shares, stocks, debentures, or other securities, bills, notes, claims, or any evidence of indebtedness and any interest in any property which may be necessary or convenient for the conduct of the corporation; to hold, invest, reinvest, use, mortgage, pledge, sell, lease, assign, give, exchange, transfer, or otherwise dispose of the same at pleasure, to borrow money of any person, firm or corporation and to issue notes or obligations of the corporation from time to time for any of the objects or purposes of the corporation and secure the same by lawful means; to enter into, make, perform and carry out contracts of any kind or nature for any of the objects or purposes of the corporation without limit as to amount; and to have one or more offices to carry on all or any of the operations and the exercise of any of the powers of the corporation.